 Given the very high rates of combined blood sugar dysregulation and mood disorders, and the link between the two, it suggests that paying closer attention to our blood sugar levels could be a valuable tool in pursuing optimal mood and mental health.

 Large population studies of nearly 70,000 women have shown that diets high in added sugars and with a high glycemic impact (meaning they are known to raise blood sugar) increase the odds of depression.
 Another study showed that participants given diets of 60% carbohydrates, including foods expected to raise glucose levels, had significantly worse depressive mood scores than those given diets of 40% carbohydrates that included foods less likely to raise glucose levels.

-Research suggests there are at least six potential links between blood sugar and depression: insulin resistance in the brain, decrease in brain cell growth with high blood sugar, brain cells “wiring” suboptimally in insulin-resistant states, stimulation of chronic stress hormones by insulin, and insulin’s effect on inflammation.
+Research suggests there are at least five potential links between blood sugar and depression: insulin resistance in the brain, decrease in brain cell growth with high blood sugar, brain cells “wiring” suboptimally in insulin-resistant states, stimulation of chronic stress hormones by insulin, and insulin’s effect on inflammation.